fitzchak/RaccoonBlog/readme.md

 Some Specific ways of contributing to RaccoonBlog
 -------------------------------------------------
-* update RaccoonBlog to use ASP.NET MVC 4 framework (is now currently on ASP.NET MVC 3)
 * move calls to HttpUtility.HtmlDecode(post.Title) into post model
 * move calls to SlugConverter.TitleToSlug(post.Title) into post model
 * write integration tests for AddCommentTask